1. Definitions & Core Concepts

 Like Health Care, Public Health is not standardized across the provinces and territories of Canada; it is directed largely by each province/territory with consultation and coordination from the federal government.
 Each province/territory has a Chief Medical Officer of Health.

 The federal government has a lead role in food and drug regulation, quarantine, international liaison, advanced laboratory technology and other select activities.
 Nonetheless, the major role for the federal government in public health is one of coordination and leadership.
 Numerous Expert Groups, Liaison Committees and Task Groups are made up of provincial, territorial and federal employees and organized by federal workers (employees of Public Health Agency of Canada).
 These groups report to the Public Health Network Council, a council of federal, provincial and territorial members; the Council reports to the Conference of federal/provincial/territorial Deputy Ministers of Health.
 A diagram illustrates these different groups and their relationships.

 Ultimately, the federal Deputy Minister of Health reports to the Provincial and Territorial Minsters of Health, who then make decisions for their province or territory.

 Additional Information on the organization of public health in Canada

 D.L.
 Mowatt and D. Butler-Jones.
 Public Health in Canada: A Difficult History

 National Collaborating Centre for Healthy Public Policy – Structural Profile of Public Health in Canada

-Maintaining public health requires that we detect outbreaks of infectious disease as early as possible so that the causal agents can be traced and eliminated.
-Surveillance serves this goal.
+Protecting public health requires that we detect outbreaks of infectious disease as early as possible so that the causal agents can be traced and eliminated.
+Surveillance operates in a loop to serve this goal.

 Surveillance involves systematic collection, analysis and interpretation of health data (or data on health determinants) to track (and forecast) health events.
 It also involves the dissemination of this information to authorities responsible for disease prevention and control.
 It is typically applied to reportable diseases, which pose a threat to public health.